xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_8_RpgMaterial_en.md

     The abstract class that implements IUserMaterialWorth1, implements some functions, and subclasses can override the behavior.
 + UserMaterialWorth and UserMaterialWorth1
   + UserMaterialWorth
-    The abstract class that implements IUserMaterialWorth1, implements some functions, and subclasses can override the behavior.
+    The abstract class that implements IUserMaterialWorth, implements some functions, and subclasses can override the behavior.
   + UserMaterialWorth1
     The abstract class that implements IUserMaterialWorth1, implements some functions, and subclasses can override the behavior.
++ UserMaterialValid 和 UserMaterialValid1
+  + UserMaterialValid
+    An abstract class that implements IUserMaterialValid to achieve some functions, and subclasses can override the behavior.
+  + UserMaterialValid1
+    The abstract class that implements IUserMaterialValid1, realizes some functions, and subclasses can override the behavior.
 + UserMaterialSet
    The abstract class that implements IUserMaterialSet, implements some functions, and subclasses can override the behavior.